Skip to content Skip to footer navigation

 First up, how big a washing machine does a large family actually need?

-Washing machines start at around a capacity of 6kg – this is the dry weight of the load of the washing you can fit into it.
+Washing machines start at a capacity of around 6kg – this is the dry weight of the load of the washing you can fit into it.
 But 10kg-plus machines are now commonplace, and you can even find a few with a truly cavernous 18kg capacity!

 While size definitely matters, you might not need as much capacity as you think.
 Most of us only wash about 3.5kg of laundry at a time – about a full laundry basket's worth – irrespective of our washer's capacity.